patricklafrance/wmfnext-shell/README.md

 You probably noticed that you are redirected to the 404 page!
 What's going on?!

-### Re-render the host application after remote modules registration
+### Re-render the host application after the remote modules are ready

 > **Note**
 >